Meet the Makers!

 You can click on each name to reach their website or alternative links.

-Emma Bevan - FfolkyFfelt
+Emma Bevan - Woven Earth Studio

 I am a Textiles Artist, specialising in needle-felted sculptures, landscapes and animal portraits.